isabella232/aspnet-webhooks-rest-sample/README.md

 <a name="ngrok"></a>
 ### Set up the ngrok proxy (optional)

 You must expose a public HTTPS endpoint to create a subscription and receive notifications from Microsoft Graph.
-Or if you prefer, you can use ngrok while testing to temporarily allow messages from Microsoft Graph to tunnel to a *localhost* port on your computer.
-This makes it easier to test and debug webhooks.
+While testing, you can use ngrok to temporarily allow messages from Microsoft Graph to tunnel to a *localhost* port on your computer.
 To learn more about using ngrok, see the [ngrok website](https://ngrok.com/).

 1. In Solution Explorer, select the **GraphWebhooks** project.